For Class Descriptions please click here.

 For our current schedule, please click here.

 Yoga means to yoke or union.
 Depending on your goals, that can mean different things.
-If you focus more on the spiritual aspect of yoga then it might mean union with God or if it’s physical for
+If you focus more on the spiritual aspect of yoga, it might mean union with God or if it’s physical for you,

-you then it might be yoking mind and body.
+it might be yoking mind and body.
 That’s the great thing about yoga, there aren’t any limitations.
-It doesn’t require you to believe in a certain god or religion, and most teachers will not
+It doesn’t require you to believe in a certain god or religion, and most teachers will not even

 It is commonly believed that yoga started around 1500 B.C.E.
 Archeologists found carved images of men sitting in a lotus position in the Mohnjo-Daro region in India which were dated around this time.
 Yoga has its roots in Hinduism, part of the Vedas.
 The Hindis believe that all paths lead to God, which is why yoga is all encompassing; you just focus on what you believe while practicing.
 There are yogis (practitioners of yoga) who believe if you practice yoga you must practice all aspects of it.
 However, if you feel that a part does not fit with your religion or beliefs then it is not necessary to practice that part.
 Desikachar, Krishnamacharya’s son (Krishnamacharya is considered to be the father of hatha yoga), stresses the need to strip yoga of its Hindu trappings, so that it remains a vehicle for all people.